Explore the amazing Galapagos Islands aboard a small ship cruise. Discover the birthplace of Darwins 'Theory of Evolution'.

 Charles Darwin Research Station - Located close to Puerto Ayora on Santa Cruz Island airport, a visit to the Charles Darwin Research Station is usually at the start or the end of the trip.
 The station is an information centre, library, museum and breeding ground of tortoises which will be introduced into the wild.

 Tortuga Bay - located on Santa Cruz Island, Tortuga Bay gets its name from the black sea turtles that lay their eggs here.
-With a beautiful white sandy beach, Tortuga Bay also offers amazing snorkeling in the Galapagos Islands.
+With a beautiful white sandy beach, Tortuga Bay also offers amazing snorkelling in the Galapagos Islands.

 El Chato Tortoise Reserve - Also located on Santa Cruz, the El Chato Tortoise reserve is divided into 2 areas, Chato & Caseta.
-During the dry season the reserve offers visitors the chance to observe Giant Tortoises in the wild.
+During the dry season, the reserve offers visitors the chance to observe Giant Tortoises in the wild.

 Floreana Island - located at the south of the Galapagos Islands, Floreana is home to the ‘Post Office Bay’, where whalers placed an unofficial post box in the hope their letters would get sent home, as well as a great place to spot flamingos and sea turtles.